Comptroller and Auditor General

 I report by exception if I have not received all the information and explanations I required for my audit, or if I find

 - any material instance where public money has not been applied for the purposes intended or where the transactions did not conform to the authorities governing them, or

-- the information about the Fund in the Agency’s annual report is not consistent with the related financial statements or with the knowledge acquired by me in the course of performing the audit, or
+- the information pertaining to the national debt in the Agency’s annual report is not consistent with the related financial statements, or

 - the statement on internal financial control does not reflect the Agency’s compliance with the Code of Practice for the Governance of State Bodies, or

 - there are other material matters relating to the manner in which public business has been conducted.